Primary Advantage of Functions in Oracle

 It would be challenging to attempt this using a SQL Query.

 A function is a subprogram that computes a value.
 Functions and procedures are structured alike, except that functions have a RETURN clause.

-You write (local) functions using the syntax:
+You write (local) functions using the syntax: A stored function

 is similar to a stored procedure with one key difference: